NVentimiglia/Websockets.PCL/README.md

 ### Example

-There is a XamarinApp.Droid example in the /Examples/ folder.
+There are a few 'test' examples (projects with the Tests suffix).
+Take a look there.
+The relivent code is in a standalone test file.

 ### TODO